-The trial of rapper Tory Lanez, accused of shooting fellow rapper Megan Thee Stallion, has come to a close with a verdict of guilty on all charges.
-This case has been highly publicized and divisive within the hip hop community.
+The trial of Tory Lanez who was accused of shooting Megan Thee Stallion a fellow rapper, is now over.
+The verdict on all counts has been guilty.
+This case was widely publicized and has caused divisions within the hip-hop community.

-Lanez was found guilty of assault with a semi-automatic firearm, carrying a loaded, unregistered firearm in a vehicle, and discharging a firearm with gross negligence.
+Lanez was convicted of assault using a semiautomatic weapon, carrying an unregistered loaded firearm in a car, and firing a firearm grossly negligently.

-During the trial, Lanez claimed that Megan’s former friend Kelsey Harris was the one responsible for the shooting, while Harris denied any involvement.
+Lanez claimed during the trial that Megan’s former friend Kelsey Harris had been responsible for the shooting.
+Harris, however, denied any involvement.

-Megan testified that she saw Lanez shoot her and that he told her to "dance b*tch" as he fired the gun.
-She also said that she was shocked and unsure of what was happening at the time.
+Megan testified she saw Lanez shooting her, and that he said to her “Dance b*tch”, as he fired his gun.
+She said she was also shocked and confused at the time.

-Lanez’s defense attempted to cast doubt on Megan’s testimony in order to obtain a not-guilty verdict.
-However, the jury ultimately found Lanez guilty of all charges.
+Lanez’s defense attempted to doubt Megan’s testimonies to get a not-guilty verdict.
+The jury found Lanez guilty of all charges.
 Lanez stated in an exclusive interview that if convicted, he may face up to 24 years in prison.